rushad7/autonomous_navigation/README.md

 # Indoor navigation of robot without slam techniques.
 First approch :Robot that can navigate between two coordinates given to it via GPS.
-Second approch: we use the signal strenght from various accesspoints for localisation and navigation
+Second approch: we use the signal strength from various accesspoints for localisation and navigation